shunter5/cis-320-BLA/README.md

 # cis-320-BLA
+My data is about the population estimate. my goals is going to compare the population between years 2014 and 2015.
+More than that, i will make some graph in R.
 The potential outliners for my data boxplot.stats(cis$popestimate2014)$out by changing the coef argument to 3 to identify suspected my data outliers.